-Clarinet, Saxophone – Jazz Camp Week 1, Jazz Institute, Advanced Package
+Clarinet, Saxophone – Jazz Camp Week 2, Jazz Institute, Jazz Camp Package, Advanced Package

 axophonist Patrick Wolff has been teaching at SJW for 12 years.
 Originally from New York and currently residing in San Francisco, Patrick is a highly-regarded saxophonist, composer, and bandleader.
 He attended New York University where he studied with Ralph Lalama, George Garzone, Frank Foster, Ron McClure, and Frank Kimbrough.
 Patrick has toured heavily with the Glenn Miller Orchestra, worked with Shane Endsley, Josh Roseman, Judi Silvano, and Ron McClure.
 He has performed with many of the world’s greatest musicians including Louis Hayes, Tootie Heath, Peter Bernstein, Larry Grenadier, Matt Wilson, Drew Gress, Marcus Gilmore, Gregory Hutchinson, Joe Lovano, George Cables, Marcus Belgrave, Dayna Stephens, Taylor Eigsti, Julian Lage, and Ray Drummond.
 As a bandleader he led a trio in NYC with bassist Chris Van Voorst Van Beest and drummer Yujiro Nakamura.
 An artistic success, this group performed regularly at clubs like Zebulon, the Bar Next Door, and Louis 649, and were active in MTA’s Music Under New York program.
 They released an album entitled Petals.